 There isn’t too much to know about hiring a yacht in Turkey.
 The basics will get the ball rolling and then it’s just a matter of making a joint decision, fine tuning a few customized details, and then looking forward to the time for when the journey begins.
 Below is a list of information that may be helpful to newbie blue cruise travelers.
 However, if you have been on a gulet cruise before, you may learn most of what there is to know, but sometimes – and this depends on your experience- you may not have learned all that there is in the basics.

 1. Group Yacht Charters

 Between Turkey and Greece, there are hundreds of combinations for itineraries.
 You can choose to do only Turkey, only Greece, mix the two countries up, only the Mediterranean part of Turkey, only the Aegean part of Turkey, or mix it all up.
-Even though there are well established routes, professionally laid out, you can alter them if the conditions are appropriate – meaning proper anchorage points, weather conditions, and budget.
+Even though there are well-established routes, professionally laid out, you can alter them if the conditions are appropriate – meaning proper anchorage points, weather conditions, and budget.
 The longer your route or the more you go out to sea, the more it may cost.
-Gulet rental prices are based on the already laid out itineraries since 4 hours of cruising is included in these prices.
+Gulet rental prices are based on the already laid out itineraries in the last 4 hours of cruising is included in these prices.

 4. Food and Beverages